-Note that there can be overlap between these categories—for example, cybersecurity-as-a-service may be viewed as a specialized type of SaaS.
+Note that there can be overlap between these categories—for example, cybersecurity-as-a-service may be viewed as a specialised type of SaaS.

 XaaS can be delivered in a variety of ways, such as on-premise (i.e., managed in one’s own data center and either subscription-based or running in a private cloud), third-party hosted (i.e., a vendor hosts the service), or public cloud (i.e., provided by a “public cloud” company).
 And there are some instances of XaaS that run as “hybrid cloud,” whereby some aspects of the service run on-premise and others are delivered via the cloud.6

 The COVID-19 pandemic is accelerating the shift to XaaS.
-The transition from traditional IT to XaaS—already well underway in 2018—continues to transform the enterprise IT landscape as we had projected and shows no signs of slowing.7 Three-quarters of our respondents report that their organization already runs more than half of its enterprise IT as-a-service.8 XaaS seems to have won enterprises’ hearts, minds, and wallets.
-Remarkably, the COVID-19 pandemic is further fueling the transition: Leaders view XaaS as helping them create new solutions or business models to thrive in the new normal, and they’re backing up that view by increasing their XaaS investments.
+The transition from traditional IT to XaaS—already well underway in 2018—continues to transform the enterprise IT landscape as we had projected and shows no signs of slowing.7 Three-quarters of our respondents report that their organisation already runs more than half of its enterprise IT as-a-service.8 XaaS seems to have won enterprises’ hearts, minds and wallets.
+Remarkably, the COVID-19 pandemic is further fuelling the transition: Leaders view XaaS as helping them create new solutions or business models to thrive in the new normal and they’re backing up that view by increasing their XaaS investments.

 • Adopting emerging XaaS capabilities.
 Companies that move beyond the usual as-a-service suspects and leverage XaaS for advanced or emerging technologies may be able to stay a step ahead of the game.
 Examples include “intelligent edge” services and new hybrid services that combine on-premise services and cloud.9